Clearwater Personal Injury Attorney

 - Costs of Repair or Replacement: If an accident damages or destroys property, you can receive money to cover repairs or replacement costs.

 - Domestic Services: If you need help with domestic services such as personal care because of your injuries, you can receive money for those costs.

 - Loss of Employment or Business Opportunities: If you can no longer work because of your injuries, you can receive money for that loss.

 Non-economic damages, also known as general damages, refer to intangible losses that are harder to quantify, such as:

-Pain and Suffering: Physical pain, emotional distress, and mental anguish.
+- Pain and Suffering: This includes physical pain, emotional distress, and mental anguish.

 Punitive damages are a type of damage that may be awarded in a lawsuit if the other party’s actions were particularly egregious.
 These damages are meant to punish the defendant and deter them from engaging in similar behavior in the future.

 Punitive damages are not common, and they are usually only awarded if the case is very strong.